MRU-MACO-1501-202204-002/laborials/laborial-02-intro-to-git-and-github.md

-# Intro to Git and GitHub - version 1
+# Intro to Git and GitHub

 ## Introduction
 In this course, you will be using [Git](https://git-scm.com/) and [GitHub](https://github.com/) to submit your assignments.
 This lab introduces you to those tools, as well as the instructional assistants.
 This is a **graded exercise** worth 4% of your final grade.